 This Italian Parsley Toasted Hazelnut Pesto has a bright flavor from the parsley and a warmth from the toasted hazelnuts.
-It is great on rice cakes, crostinis, toast, pita bread, pizza, pasta and more.
+You can use this pesto in a dressing for salads or simply as a spread on a toast. rice cakes or crostinis.

 Italian Parsley Toasted Hazelnut Pesto Recipe: